-Meanwhile, to enhance the overall comfort and support, Reebok inserted sufficient padding on the tongue and heel.
+Meanwhile, enhancing the overall comfort and support is the sufficient padding on the tongue and heel.

 Style of the Reebok Court Double Mix

 The Court Double Mix from the Reebok Classics collection features a mash-up of the brand's popular silhouettes.
-The brand seamlessly blended the Aztrek and Club C Double to create a retro sneaker fit for the modern trend.
-The upper is made of layered textile and leather resting on top of the chunky sole to add a few inches to its wearer's height while giving a trendy vibe.
+The Aztrek and Club C Double are seamlessly blended, creating a retro sneaker fit for the modern trend.
+The upper is made of layered textile and leather resting on top of the chunky sole, which adds a few inches to its wearer's height while giving a trendy vibe.

-Reebok offers this sneaker in several hues.
+This sneaker is offered in several hues.
 The most popular are the white/white/gold metallic, black/white/gold metallic, chalk/classic white/black, chalk/night navy/sunglow, black/pure grey 6/seaport teal, pure grey 2/chalk/merlot, porcelain/chalk/midnight shadow, chalk/peat/Reebok rubber gums-05, and chalk/glen green/Reebok rubber gum-05.

 What makes the Reebok Court Double Mix remarkable to many reviewers is its retro basketball heritage that hit the scene in the 80s until the 90s.
 Its leather and textile upper create texture while its thick sole allows the feel of extra added inches to one's height.
-To make it more striking, Reebok used a contrasting hue on its Reebok side stripe branding to add a pop of color.
+Making it more striking is a contrasting hue on its Reebok side stripe branding, adding a pop of color.

 History of the Reebok Court Double Mix